-Nobby is an historic little nook in Southern Queensland Country.
-Famous names like Steele Rudd and Sister Kenny make visiting Nobby a bit like taking a walk in the annals of Australian history.
+Nobby is an historic little nook in Southern Queensland Country, just half an hour's drive south of Toowoomba.
+Learning about one-time famous residents like author Steele Rudd and Sister Elizabeth Kenny who pioneered the treatment of polio, make visiting Nobby a unexpected pleasure.

-Steele Rudd (real name: Hoey Davis), the author of Dad and Dave, is remembered by the oldtimers of the town and also by those who may recall the golden days of radio, where the Rudd stories ran for many years.
-Rudd's Pub is dedicated to Steele Rudd and there are still plenty of local characters to yarn to around the bar today.
+Steele Rudd (real name Hoey Davis), the author of Dad and Dave, is remembered by the old-timers of the town and also by those who may recall the golden days of radio, where the Rudd stories ran for many years.
+Rudd's Pub in Tooth Street is dedicated to Steele Rudd and there are still plenty of local characters to yarn to around the bar today.
 Plan your visit for lunchtime.
 The food here is great with juicy steaks as big as the plate!
 The pub walls are adorned with extensive displays of historic memorabilia and photographs of the area's pioneering past.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).